baguette-io/baguette-messaging/README.rst

-In this code we declare two services:
+In this code we declare one service:

-* publish : Send messages
 * consume : Read messages
+* publish : is not a service, as it doesn't have an event loop.

 Publisher